DouglasNeuroInformatics/Douglas_User_Documentation/docs/about_the_platform/index.md

 compute nodes.
 Limited Windows workstations are available to provide access to proprietary software such as E-Prime.
 Scientific software is available in the {ref}`software quarantine<using_the_system/access_to_software:accessing scientific software (quarantine aka modules)>`.

+## Services

+Beyond core computing, the platform hosts a suite of specialized web-based services designed to streamline data collection and management.
+These include **ChatDNP**, a privacy-focused local AI assistant; the **Open Data Bank (ODB)** for versioning and sharing tabular datasets; and **Open Data Capture (ODC)** for the digital administration of clinical research instruments.

+For more details on these tools and how to access them, please see the {ref}`Available Services <available_services/index:Available Services>` section.